About Beseme HavanesePaw here for What to Expect When Expecting a Puppy.

 All of my puppies are chosen in the order deposits are received.
 A deposit is a $500 personal check that is not cashed until you pick up your puppy, leaving you free to look elsewhere to find a puppy sooner or closer to you without the fear of losing your deposit.

-WAITING LIST:At this time, I have about 20 people on my waiting list.
-My experience with this last go-round with puppies is that some of them found puppies elsewhere or changed their mind for whatever reason, and some just wanted to wait for the next litter (wrong color or gender or just bad timing).
-Your deposit holds your place in line, leaving you free to look elsewhere to find a puppy sooner or closer to you without the fear of losing your deposit.
+WAITING LIST:At this time, I have about 15 people on my active waiting list, with 10 more on my "Waiting Indefinitely" list, where they are waiting for their circumstances to change before they can get a puppy.
+My experience with this last go-round with puppies is that some of the people found puppies elsewhere or changed their mind for whatever reason, and some just wanted to wait for the next litter (different color or gender or just bad timing), so even though you may be #20 on my list, there is still a very good chance you will be given the opportunity to choose a puppy.
+Your deposit holds your place in line to choose, leaving you free to look elsewhere to find a puppy sooner or closer to you without the fear of losing your deposit.
 Since your check is not cashed, it does you no harm to place a deposit as one never knows how many people will drop off the list at any given time.
 All of my puppies are chosen in the order deposits are received and puppies are not chosen until evaluations for show potential are performed at 8 weeks of age, at which time, potential show homes will choose first, then non-show people first on my list will begin choosing their puppy.